rkiel/git-utilities/FEATURE.md

 feature rebase
 ```

-For example, `rkiel-master-my-new-feature` will be pushed out to `origin`.
+For example, `rkiel-default-my-new-feature` will be pushed out to `origin`.

 #### Merge